-According to the Gemological Institute of America, there are more than 30 factors that help establish a more exact price when selling diamonds, but they require special attention and knowledge, so not everyone will be able to determine all of them.
-Instead, as the consumer, what you will want to look at are the "four C's".
+According to the Gemological Institute of America, there are more than 30 factors that help establish a more exact price when selling diamonds.
+Unfortunately, most of these factors require specialized knowledge and a trained eye to detect them, so not all of them are for the common diamond owner.
+Instead, as the general consumer, you will want to look at the "four C's".

-As mentioned earlier, the four C's are the most important factors used to determine the price of a diamond, so accordingly, they are very important to look at if you're looking to sell diamonds.
-The four C's are cut, carat, clarity and color.
+As mentioned earlier, the four C's are the most important factors used to determine the price of a diamond when you are looking to sell diamonds.
+The four C's are cut, carat, clarity, and color.

 The cut is the most complex factor out of all four.
-To this day this is still manual work, done by an expert.
-If a diamond has a good cut, it will reflect light, but if it's cut badly, the light will not reflect entirely and exit from the bottom of the diamond.
-The symmetry and proportions of the diamond also play an important role in determining the quality of the diamond.
+If a diamond has a good cut, it will reflect lots of bright light, but if it is cut poorly, the light will not reflect well and it will mainly exit from the bottom of the diamond.
+The symmetry and proportions of the diamond also play an important role in determining the quality of the diamond’s cut.

-The clarity basically refers to the quality of the diamond.
-The quality is determined by the specific characteristics found inside of the diamond, such as scratches, shapes, traces and other things.
-Most diamonds have these, but those that don’t can get extremely expensive.
+The clarity refers to the quality of the diamond.
+The quality is determined by the specific characteristics found inside the diamond, such as scratches, shapes, traces, and other things.
+Most diamonds have some kind of ‘flaw,’ and those that don’t are extremely rare and expensive.
 To sum it up, the less "impurities" it has, the more expensive it's going to be.

-The color of the diamond can also have a big impact on its price.
+The color of the diamond also has a big impact on the price.
 A diamond's color is rated on a scale from D (no color) to Z (yellow).
-The most expensive diamonds are the completely colorless ones or the ones that have a vibrant color, like red, blue or even yellow.
+The most expensive diamonds are either completely colorless or are of a vibrant color, like red, blue, or yellow.

-If you don't already know, an appraisal is assessing the price of jewelry.
-If you are looking to sell diamonds, it is important to have them appraised, as it will give you an idea of their estimated price.
+If you don't already know, a diamond appraisal is an assessment of the price and worth of the diamonds in question.
+If you are looking to sell diamonds, it is important to have them appraised, as it will give you an idea of the estimated price you should be getting for them.
 The typical diamond appraisal process doesn't take very long, usually less than an hour, depending on the expert.
-The process involves testing the diamond in different ways: measuring the diamond, weighing it and closely inspecting it with a magnifying glass, looking for those characteristics inside the diamond that we talked about earlier.
+The process involves testing the diamond in different ways: measuring, weighing, closely inspecting with a magnifying glass, and looking for those characteristics inside the diamond that we talked about earlier.

-A diamond certification is a document that describes things regarding the quality of the diamond, such as the four C's.
-These are usually issued by labs, that use special tools to precisely determine those things.
-When looking to sell diamonds, it is quite important to have it certified.
-In general, you want to choose a professional organization for this and even then, results vary from lab to lab.
-Ultimately, any kind of certification from a trusted lab is good if you want to have an easier time when trying to sell diamonds.
+A diamond certification is a document that describes the quality of the diamond through the four C's.
+Certifications are issued by labs.
+When looking to sell diamonds, it is a good idea to have them certified by a professional organization, like the Gemology Institute of America.
+Results vary from lab to lab, but any kind of certification from a trusted lab is helpful if you want to have an easier time when trying to sell diamonds.

 Before you sell your diamonds, keep these things in mind to help you make the most cash for your diamond:

-Today, most places that have a “We Buy Gold” sign will also be in the diamond selling business.
-Because it can be hard to tell which place you should consider where to sell diamonds, keep this checklist in mind:
+Today, most places that have a “We Buy Gold” sign will also be in the diamond-selling business.
+Since it can be hard to tell which place you should consider selling your diamonds to, keep this checklist in mind:

-Do you know what a jeweler's stamp is, and what an authentic one is supposed to look like?
-If not, then there's a good chance you could be ripped off if you try selling diamonds to some makeshift jewelers that are trying to take advantage of the recent rise in the worth of gold and diamonds.
-At Luriya, our jewelers are experts with many years of experience, who command a good deal of respect in the industry.
-We'll authenticate your stuff, and make sure you get real cash for diamonds once you decide to sell.
+Do you know what a jeweler's stamp is and what an authentic one is supposed to look like?
+If not, make sure you learn beforehand.
+Some jewelers may try to take advantage of you, so you want to make sure you’re as knowledgeable as possible about your gold or diamond.
+At Luriya, our jewelers are experts with many years of experience and are well-respected within their industry.
+When choosing a jeweler to work with, make sure they can authenticate your valuables and that you get real cash for diamonds if you decide to sell.